 Reference: “A new perspective on fungal metabolites: identification of bioactive compounds from fungi using zebrafish embryogenesis as read-out” by Jelmer Hoeksma, Tim Misset, Christie Wever, Johan Kemmink, John Kruijtzer, Kees Versluis, Rob M. J. Liskamp, Geert Jan Boons, Albert J. R. Heck, Teun Boekhout and Jeroen den Hertog, 26 November 2019, Scientific Reports.

-This research combines expertise in the fields of developmental biology, fungal cultures, and chemistry in a collaboration between the Hubrecht Institute for Developmental Biology and Stem Cell Research, the Westerdijk Fungal Biodiversity Institute and Utrecht University.
+This research combines expertise in the fields of developmental biology, fungal cultures, and chemistry in a collaboration between the Hubrecht Institute for Developmental Biology and Stem Cell Research, the Westerdijk Fungal Biodiversity Institute, and Utrecht University.

 Jeroen den Hertog is group leader at the Hubrecht Institute in Utrecht and professor of Molecular Developmental Zoology at Leiden University.

-Teun Boekhout is group leader at the Westerdijk Institute in Utrecht and professor of Fungal Functional Diversity at the University of Amsterdam.
+Teun Boekhout is group leader at the Westerdijk Institute in Utrecht and a professor of Fungal Functional Diversity at the University of Amsterdam.